ValseLee/ValseLee/README.md

 <h3 align='center'>
 Hello, this is Valse Lee<br>
 and as you can see..<br>
-this readme is still on Working💪🏻
+this readme.md is still on Working💪🏻
 </h3>
 <hr>
-<h4 align='center'> - Studying These Stacks...🛠 </h4>
+<h3 align='center'> - Studying These Stacks...🛠 </h3>

 <p align='center'>
   <img src="https://img.shields.io/badge/Swift-F05138?style=flat&logo=swift&logoColor=white"/>